-- A second Deaflympics for Naomi and Kimberly since 2017 – two golds now for Naomi, a silver and a bronze for Kimberly
+- A second Deaflympics for Naomi and Kimberly since 2017 – more golds for Naomi, Kimberly clinched silver

 - Inclusion Champion, UOL Group Ltd, sponsored this bowling delegation’s trip to compete against world’s opponents

-SGDeafSport’s bowling athletes, Adelia Naomi Yokoyama, 23, and Kimberly Quek, 22, collected their second medals in as many Deaflympics outings.
-At this 24th Deaflympics in Selangor, Malaysia, Naomi strikes gold first in the Women’s Singles event while Kimberly took home the silver in the Women’s Doubles event paired with Naomi.
+SGDeafSport’s bowling athletes, Adelia Naomi Yokoyama, 23, and Kimberly Quek, 22, collected more medals against world opponents in bowling.
+At the 24th Deaflympics in Selangor, Malaysia, Naomi strikes gold first in the Women’s Singles event while Kimberly took home the silver in the Women’s Doubles event paired with Naomi.

 In the semi-finals, Naomi defeated top-seed Lin Hsiang-Tzu of Chinese Taipei to advance to the finals.
 In the final, third-seed Hsueh Hsu-Chen from Chinese Taipei defeated South Korean second-seed Lee Chanmi before facing Naomi.
 In the gold medal match, Naomi won 176-165.